asteroidnerd/Oumuamua-spectroscopy/README.md

 Robust uncertainty of the reflectance in that bin - see paper for details.

-acam_binned.txt - WHT ACAM spectrum obtained on 25 October 2017.
+acam_binned.csv - WHT ACAM spectrum obtained on 25 October 2017.

-xshooter_opt_binned.txt - X-Shooter UVB+VIS+NIR arm spectrum obtained on 27 October 2017.
+xshooter_opt_binned.csv - X-Shooter UVB+VIS+NIR arm spectrum obtained on 27 October 2017.